On non-isomorphic universal sofic groups: The main theorem

 \begin{definition} We say that two non-principal ultrafilters $\mathcal U, \mathcal V$ on $\mathbb N$ are equivalent if there exists a monotone map $\kappa \colon \mathbb N \to \mathbb N$, such that $\kappa_*(\mathcal U)=\mathcal V$ and $\lim_{n \to \mathcal U} \kappa(n)/n=1.$ \end{definition}

 It is elementary to check that \emph{equivalence} of ultrafilters (in this sense) defines an equivalence relation on the set of ultrafilters.
 It is a well-known observation that universal sofic groups with respect to equivalent ultrafilters are isomorphic.
+Let's spell out the details: